mlcourses/lab-3-blog-post-group6_cs281/post.md

 Looking at the code, we see that the most significant bit of dval corresponds to pin 11, while pin 13 is the least significant.
 The Potentiometer now should be able to adjust the value displayed on the Arduino IDE's terminal, which ranges from 0 to 5 as the knob goes from left to right.
 As the Arduino and Potentiometer are working correctly, we are ready to build our combinational circuit for the LED display.
 There is a Logisim construction attached below to confirm that our expressions light up the LEDs correctly.

-**Important notes:** We will work with maultiple resistors in this lab.
-Most of them will be placed close to eahc other.
+**Important notes:** We will work with multiple resistors in this lab.
+Most of them will be placed close to each other.
 In order to keep our current stable, avoid touching those resistors each other.

 ### LED A (number that its on, simplified expression, gates used, wiring steps, any reused output, testing)